speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ## Round Robin (RR)

 - Designed for time sharing systems
-- Each process gets a small unit of CPU time (time quantum), usually 10-100 milliseconds.
-After this time has elapsed, the process is preempted and added to the end of the ready  queue.
+- Each process gets a small unit of CPU time (**time quantum**), usually 10-100 milliseconds.
+After this time has elapsed, the process is preempted and added to the **end** of the ready  queue.
+  - time quantum: running state에서 머무를 수 있는 최대 시간

-- If there are n processes in the ready queue and the time quantum is q, then each  process gets 1/n of the CPU time in chunks of at most q time units at once.
-No process  waits more than (n-1)q time units.
+- If there are n processes in the ready queue and the time quantum is q, then each  process gets 1/n of the CPU time in chunks of at most q time units at once. <mark>No process  waits more than (n-1)q time units. </mark>
+  - **fairness 보장**

-- Performance of RR depends heavily on the size of Time Quantum
+- Performance of RR **depends** heavily on the **size of Time Quantum**
   - q large => FIFO
     - Good for CPU bound, bad for interactive job
     - Less context switch
   - q small =>
     - Processor sharing
-      - Appears to user as though each of n processes has its own processor  running at 1/n the speed of real processor
+      - Appears(착각) to user as though each of n processes has its own processor running at 1/n the speed of real processor
     - q must be large with respect to context switch, otherwise overhead is too high.
+      - context switching을 너무 자주 하면서 생기는 overhead